Logo-stateuniv

 Student Organizations

-Nearly all of Vanderbilt’s 400-plus organizations are open to all students, who can join at any point in their Vanderbilt careers.
+Nearly all of the 400-plus organizations are open to all students, who can join at any point in their careers.
 These organizations cater to a variety of interests, and they facilitate speakers, special events, community service projects and various other campus activities.

 Residence Life

-Because all undergraduates are required to live on campus, the students who choose to attend Vanderbilt quickly become integrated into the Vanderbilt community.
+Because all undergraduates are required to live on campus, the students who choose to attend quickly become integrated into the Vanderbilt community.
 As of 2008, all freshmen will live together in the new Freshman Commons.
-This brand new complex facilitates relationships between the incoming, diverse freshman class as they embark on their Vanderbilt careers.
-Critical to the first year experience is the new Vanderbilt Visions program, which helps facilitate the transition into life at Vanderbilt.
+This brand new complex facilitates relationships between the incoming, diverse freshman class as they embark on their educational careers.
+Critical to the first year experience is the new Vanderbilt Visions program, which helps facilitate the transition into life on campus.
 The program begins on move-in day with a comprehensive orientation program and continues until December.
-Distinguished by weekly meetings with a 15-person Visions group co-led by professors and upperclass students, Vanderbilt Visions allows first year students to discuss issues of transition and the Vanderbilt experience, traditions, and community.
-Vanderbilt’s walking campus accommodates the needs of students through campus access to laundry facilities, dining options, and a chapel.
+Distinguished by weekly meetings with a 15-person Visions group co-led by professors and upperclass students, Vanderbilt Visions allows first year students to discuss issues of transition and the experience, traditions, and community.
+The walking campus accommodates the needs of students through campus access to laundry facilities, dining options, and a chapel.

 Alternative Spring Break